 Through her participation in numerous highly-acclaimed wine competitions, she has been able to travel extensively to many of the world’s greatest wine regions, resulting in the cultivation of close relationships with top producers and wine professionals from around the world.

-Gordana holds the FWS with French Wine Society, the Hospitality Beverage Specialist Certificate with the Society of Wine Educators, and the Advanced Sommelier with the Court of Master Sommeliers, She is currently studying to sit for the Master Sommelier Exam.
+Gordana holds the French Wine Scholar and Italian Wine Scholar credentials from the Wine Scholar Guild, the Hospitality Beverage Specialist Certificate and Certified Specialist of Wine with the Society of Wine Educators, the California Wine Appellation Specialist from San Francisco Wine School, and the Advanced Sommelier with the Court of Master Sommeliers.
+She is currently studying to sit for the Master Sommelier Exam.

 What is your favorite wine region to visit?